meetdave3/online-movie-ticket-booking/README.md

-# MEAN Stack Single Page Application Starter
+# MEAN Stack Movie Ticket Booking System

-This is a repo for a starter appliation for a Single Page MEAN Stack application.
+This is a repo for a starter application for a Single Page MEAN Stack application.
 Just download and install and you have a good foundation for building application.

 ## Installation
 1. Download the repository